Driver Tuneup removal instructions

 How to avoid installation of potentially unwanted applications

 Software should be downloaded from official websites and using direct download links.
 Third party downloaders, installers, unofficial websites, Peer-to-Peer networks (torrent clients, eMule, etc.), and other similar channels should not be trusted.
 In many cases, they are monetized by promoting various unwanted applications.
 Furthermore, unwanted downloads and installations can be avoided by checking all settings available in the set-ups and dismissing offers to download/install unwanted software.
 Do not click intrusive ads, especially when they are displayed on unofficial, dubious web pages.
 If clicked, they can redirect people to dubious sites.
 If the browser opens dubious sites and/or displays unwanted ads, it is likely that this is due to an unwanted extension, plug-in, or add-on installed on it.
 We recommend that you uninstall these apps from the browser immediately and also apply this to programs of this kind installed on the computer.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.